-Much like the chocolate peanut butter cheesecake from last week, this cake, a gluten free version of Nigella’s or courgette cake is something I make every year for Mother’s Day.
+This gluten free version of Nigella’s zucchini cake (or courgette cake) is something I make every year for Mother’s Day.
 Mum has been requesting it since I can remember, and so (apart from a brief attempt at salted caramel donuts, which was quickly abandoned for it’s less than impressive results) I’ve obliged.

 I went gluten free about 5 years ago now, but it’s only been in the last couple of years that I’ve truly come to appreciate the alchemy that is gluten free baking.
 That’s not to say I’ve completely mastered it (I’m not quite that arrogant) but I have come a long way since using exclusively almond meal (hey, it has a good crumb) or relying on flour blends.